Neil-Cardoz/Student-Exception-Java-Lab/README.md

 ## Author

-[Your Name]
+Neil Carodz

 ## Acknowledgments

 - Thanks to all contributors who have helped with testing and improvements
-- Special thanks to [Your Institution Name] for the project requirements and guidance
+- Special thanks to SIT for the project requirements and guidance